 Zach Miles (Non-Executive Director)

-Joost Kreulen (4) (Chief Executive Officer)
+Rhona Driggs (Chief Executive Officer)

 The Directors are also able to take independent professional advice in the furtherance of their duties as necessary.

-Engagement with Shareholders
+Engagement with shareholders

-Stakeholders and Social Responsibilities
+Stakeholders and social responsibilities

 Risk management remains the responsibility of the Board.
-The Audit Committee has delegated responsibility to keep under review the adequacy and effectiveness of the Company’s internal financial controls and internal control and risk management system.
-Risk management is reviewed at every Board meeting as part of the formal Board process.
-The Board has identified and evaluated the significant risks faced by the Group for the delivery of the Group’s strategy.
+The Audit Committee has delegated responsibility to keep under review the adequacy and effectiveness of the Company’s internal financial controls and the internal control and risk management system.
+Risk management is reviewed at Board meetings as part of the formal Board process.
+The Board has identified and evaluated the significant risks faced by the Group in delivering the Group’s strategy.
 The Board has agreed how each risk is to be addressed and the necessary actions to be taken.
-Details of the principal risks identified are set out at pages 25 to 27 of the Company's 2022 Annual Report.
+Details of the principal risks identified are set out on pages 28 to 31 of the Company's 2022 Annual Report.
 The Audit Committee meets specifically to review the effectiveness of the Group’s risk management and internal control systems and to review the risks identified and progress of actions taken to manage the risks.
 Following the review, progress and actions are reported to the Board.

-Experience, Skills and Capabilities
+Experience, skills and capabilities

 Biographical details of each of the Company’s Officers, detailing relevant experience, skills and capabilities, can be found on pages 36 to 37 of the Company's Annual Report.
 The Nomination Committee meets at least once a year to monitor and review the structure, size and composition of the Board.
 It considers succession planning and makes recommendations to the Board for any appointments, to ensure that the right skills and expertise are maintained by the Company for effective management.
 All members of the Board participate in the recruitment of members to the Board.
 After a search led by the Nomination Committee, in January and February 2023 the Company announced the appointments of Steve Bellamy and Ranjit de Sousa as independent Non-Executive Directors.
 Steve is a Chartered Accountant with extensive experience as a Chair and Non-Executive Director with a wide range of both public and private companies across a range of industries.
 Ranjit has extensive experience in the staffing industry, with particular expertise in strategic and digital transformation.
 The Directors determine the training requirements appropriate to their role and the needs of the Group.
 Directors attend relevant industry conferences and workshops throughout the year.
 The members of the Committees refresh their skills and knowledge by attending briefings and seminars and reviewing publications provided by various professional services firms and by audit and other regulatory bodies.

 Formal Executive Director performance evaluations are conducted annually in preparation for the review and approval of annual remuneration packages.
 Each Non-Executive Director’s performance is evaluated as an outcome of the formal performance evaluations of the Committee(s) of which they are a member.
 Performance evaluations identify and record achievements, training requirements and areas for improvement in relation to annual objectives and performance of their respective roles, in order to consider effectiveness.
 Objectives for the forthcoming year are defined along with identification of how achievements will be met, target dates and details of resource constraints or issues to ensure that actions are planned and taken as a result of the evaluation process.

-Promotion of Corporate Culture
+Promotion of corporate culture

 Our operating subsidiaries are required to ensure that advertising and public communications avoid untruths or overstatements.
 They are also expected to build relationships with suppliers based on mutual trust and endeavour to pay suppliers on time and in accordance with agreed terms of business.
 The work of our Group-wide DE&I committee helps us shape the Group’s approach to this critical area and we remain committed to ensure equal opportunities for all staff, at every level, throughout the Group.

 In accordance with the Companies Act 2006 and the Company’s Articles of Association, each of the Directors has a duty to avoid a situation where they have, or might have, a direct or indirect interest that conflicts, or potentially may conflict, with the Company’s interests.
 The Company has established procedures for the disclosure by Directors of any such conflicts for the Board to consider and, if appropriate, authorise.
 If such a conflict exists, the relevant Director is excused from consideration of the relevant matter.
 All additional external responsibilities taken on by Directors during the year were considered by the Board for any actual or potential conflicts that may arise.
 The Board is satisfied that the independence of the Directors who have additional external responsibilities is not compromised.